-Amino is a social media platform.
+Amino is a social networking platform.
 People can create or join the communities of things they are passionate about.
 In the application’s store page, Amino is selling themes and stickers for their users to decorate their posts and chatrooms.
 But it seems hard to promo those sticker on their current layout arrangement.
 They are looking for a better way to engage their users more on using these goods.

 Based on the current design, I’m redesigning the UI and interaction to do these three things:

 Making the store more attractive to the user

 Encouraging users to make more purchases through improved design

 Making the store easier to understand and navigate

 After investigating the what other Apps are doing great in selling the stickers, I think LINE (messaging app) is a great precedent to look at.
 Here are some facts about this company and we can see how successful they specially in selling stickers.

 Key messaging app in Japan, Taiwan, Thailand, Indonesia

 From the research I found that they know their female users make the majority of sticker purchases, so they are producing more cute content to target the female audience.
 They also market their stickers with holidays, current events and hot topics.
 They are so successful that they can sell merch of their own characters and open the physical stores around the world.

 Here are couple examples of hot topic stickers: